toddm92/aws/scripts/python/create-trails/README.md

 ### Create Trails

 This Python script will enable CloudTrail in all regions for an AWS account.
+Design note: Both the CloudTrail S3 bucket and SQS queue should be located in a seperate secured central account.

 It does the following:
 <ol>